Dev-Santi/Dev-Santi/README.md

-# Designer And Web Developer 📱🖥
+# Design and Web development 📱🖥

 ## About me